odoo/owl/doc/reference/reactivity.md

 Most of the time, the `useState` hook is the best solution.

+Since version 2.0, Owl applies the fine grained reactivity at the component
+level: props are automatically turned into reactive object, so Owl can track which part of these props are consumed by each component, and is therefore able to only rerender the impacted components.

 ## `useState`

 Let us start by an example of how `useState` could be used: